awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/docs/architecture-and-developer-guide.md

 ### Message Formatting:
 Both the IPC Topic and MQTT IoT Core PubSub convenience classes expect all messages to be serialised as valid JSON and are parsed into python objects on reception.
 If invalid JSON, binary, plain text or other formatted message payloads are received the given service will throw an error with a default behaviour of logging and gracefully discarding the message.
 You can of course as the developer extend this behaviour to update a central component or perform some other action.
 If a service needs to post binary data it should parse to Base64 and send in the JSON payload remembering that MQTT messages are limited to 8KBs in size.

-## Features and Functionality

-The following sections detail the features and functionality of the AWS Greengrass IoT PubSub Framework.

-### Application Properties Dependency Injection
+## Application Properties Dependency Injection

 In AWS Greengrass V2, the [Component Recipe](https://docs.aws.amazon.com/greengrass/v2/developerguide/component-recipe-reference.html) defines various parameters and lifecycle events for the Greengrass component.
 The component recipe is JSON formatted and can pass in configuration and metadata to the service.
 This includes the components functional name, version, description, PubSub access policy and provides a **DefaultConfiguration** tag for JSON fields that can be passed to the Greengrass component application logic.

-The AWS Greengrass Application Framework defines a DefaultConfiguration field called **GGV2ComponentConfig** in which all configuration values are passed to the components application logic.
+The AWS Greengrass IoT PubSub Framework defines a DefaultConfiguration field called **GGV2ComponentConfig** in which all configuration values are passed to the components application logic.
+Apart from enforcing consistent design patterns, this config driven approach allows updates of common PubSub application properties and topic schema without the need for application or code updates.

 i.e:
 ```
 "RecipeFormatVersion": "2020-01-25",
-"ComponentName": "com.example.my_project.my_component",
+"ComponentName": "aws-greengrass-iot-pubsub-framework",
 "ComponentVersion": "0.0.1",
 "ComponentDescription": "AWS Greengrass V2 Application Framework recipe skeleton with prescribed IPC and MQTT Topics.",
 "ComponentPublisher": "Dean Colcott: <https://www.linkedin.com/in/deancolcott/>",